Committee considers building inspector position

 “Chris and I could do the work in the interim if we are looking at a time crunch,” Paxton said.

-But as a replacement o the current service, both gentlemen did not feel that they could take on the additional world load full time.
+But as a replacement of the current service, both gentlemen did not feel that they could take on the additional work load full time.

 Concerns were also raised about contracting the work with an out of town agency.